srtipo/coranos.github.io/bananos/beauty/BananoTalent-2018-07/index.md

 ### Rules (Required)

 		1- Todos los participantes deben ser mayores de edad.
-		1- All participants must be of legal age
+(18+) 1- All participants must be of legal age (18+)

-		2- los participantes que han ganado los 2 primeros lugares en concursos anteriores, pueden participar, pero no podran ganar el primer ni segundo lugar, Esto para dar oportunidada otros participantes.
-		2- The participants who have won the first 2 places in previous competitions, can participate, but can not win the first or second place, This to give other participants opportunity

-		3- Un menor puede aparecer en la foto y en el video con el participante, pero tiene que estar vestido y cubierto de hombros a tobillos.
+		2- Un menor puede aparecer en la foto y en el video con el participante, pero tiene que estar vestido y cubierto de hombros a tobillos.
-		3- A minor can be in the photo and the video with the contestant, but must have clothes covering shoulders to knees.
+		2- A minor can be in the photo and the video with the contestant, but must have clothes covering shoulders to knees.

-		4- Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
+		3- Todas las fotos y videos tienen que ser legales y accede a que el concurso los use y sean visibles para el público (no sólo para los jueces).
-		4- All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).
+		3- All photos and videos must be legal, and you agree the contest can use them for the contest, visible to the public (not just to judges).

-		5- No desnudos, no pornografia.
+		4- No desnudos, no pornografia.
-		5- Not naked, not pornography.
+		4- No nudity, no pornography.

-		6- No seran validas las fotos con derecho de autor o sacadas de internet seran revisadas una a una.
+		5- No seran validas las fotos con derecho de autor o sacadas de internet seran revisadas una a una.
-		6- Will not be valid photos copyrighted or taken from the internet will be reviewed one by one.
+		5- Copyrighted por professional photos are not valid, photos will be reviewed case by case.

-		7- Si usted es un fotógrafo profesional y quiere hacer autofotos, entonces no hay problema.
+		6- Si usted es un fotógrafo profesional y quiere hacer autofotos, entonces no hay problema.
-		7- If you are a professional photographer and want to make selfies, then there is no problem.
+		6- If you are a professional photographer and want to make selfies, then there is no problem.

-		8- Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
+		7- Evite incluir cualquier cosa que pueda permitir a otros acosarle, como su dirección de casa, etc.
-		8- Avoid including anything that would help someone harrass you, like your street address.
+		7- Avoid including anything that would help someone harrass you, like your street address.

 ### Juicios y lineas de tiempo